Last update: January 24, 2023

 Bridge toll in Sweden

-There are currently three bridges in Sweden where a toll is charged for using them.
+There are currently four bridges in Sweden where a toll is charged for using them.
 The most famous of these is certainly the impressive Öresund Bridge, which connects Sweden with Denmark.
 It runs from Malmö-Lernacken in Sweden to Copenhagen-Kastrup in Denmark.
-The tariffs depend on the type of vehicle and the height and length of the vehicle.
-Motorhomes and caravan combinations are tolled according to the total length in the categories up to 6 m, from 6 m and from 10 m.
-The crossing of the Öresund Bridge costs for cars, caravans and motorhomes up to 10 meters between about 57 euros and 114 euros per one-way trip without a so called BroPass (prices as of January 2023).
+The tariffs depend on the type of vehicle and the length of the vehicle.
+Motorhomes are charged according to the total length in the categories from 6 m and from 10 m.
+For caravan combinations, the prices are based on the length of the trailer up to 15 m and from 15 m and on the length of the towing vehicle under 6 m and over 6 m respectively.
+The crossing of the Öresund Bridge costs for cars, caravans and motorhomes up to 10 meters between about 61 euros and 122 euros per one-way trip without a so called ØresundGO subscription (prices as of March 2024).
 The fees are paid on site in cash or by credit card.
 But there is also the option of buying an online ticket in advance, which comes a little cheaper.

-The use of the bridges in Sundsvall and Motala is also currently chargeable.
-It is expected that the infrastructure charge will also be levied on the new Skurubron (Skuru Bridge), which crosses Skurusund southeast of Stockholm, from the summer of 2023.
+The use of the bridges in Sundsvall and Motala is also chargeable.
+Since October 2023 the infrastructure charge is also levied on the new Skurubron (Skuru Bridge), which crosses Skurusund southeast of Stockholm.
 But there are no toll stations here.
 Similar to the city toll in Stockholm and Gothenburg, the fees for using these bridges are levied through the automatic registration of the vehicle registration number via Epass24.
 The invoice will be sent by post or paid automatically when the licence plate is registered with Epass24.

 Petrol stations - opening times and means of payment in Sweden